skalogs/SkaETL/README.md

  * Parsing: grok, nitro, cef, with simulation tool
  * Error Retry Mechanism: automated mechanism for re-processing data ingestion errors
  * Referentials: create referentials for further reuse
- * CMDB: create IT inventory referential
+ * [CMDB](https://en.wikipedia.org/wiki/Configuration_management_database): create IT inventory referential
  * Computations (Metrics): precompute all your metrics before storing your results in ES (reduces the use of ES resources and    the # ES licenses),
- * SkaLogs Language: Complex queries, event correlations (SIEM) and calculations, with an easy-to-use SQL-like language
+ * SkaLogs Language: Complex queries, complex computations, event correlations ([SIEM](https://en.wikipedia.org/wiki/Security_information_and_event_management)) and calculations, with an easy-to-use SQL-like language
  * Monitoring - Alerts: Real-time monitoring, alerts and notifications based on events and thresholds
  * Visualization: dashboard to monitor in real-time all your ingestion processes, metrics, referentials, kafka live stream
  * Output: Kafka, ES, email, Slack, more to come...